heidihendry/camelot/CONTRIBUTING.md

 There's only a couple of steps to getting Camelot built from sources\*.

-1. Camelot uses Leiningen for managing the project build.
-First, follow [the installation instructions](http://leiningen.org/#install) for Leiningen.
+1. Camelot uses [Boot](http://boot-clj.com) for managing the project build.
+First, follow the [installation instructions](https://github.com/boot-clj/boot#install) for Boot.

 2. Once installed, building Camelot is one command\*\*:

 ```
-./script/clean-build.sh
+boot uberjar
 ```

-This will produce artifacts in /target.
-To run the new build, use:
+This will build Camelot and produce a new .jar file, which can be ran with:

 ```
 java -jar target/camelot.jar